valerioarvizzigno/homecraft_vertex_lab/README.md

 export vim gcp_project_id='<replaceHereTheGCPProjectID>'
 ```

-20. Run the app and access it from the public URL the console will display
+20. Run the app and access it copying the public IP:PORT the console will display in a web browser page
 ```bash
 streamlit run homecraft_home.py
 ```